-The active-high ENC pin enables the boost controller, which is active when the input voltage at the VBAT pin has crossed the unlock threshold of 8.5 V at least once.
-A single threshold crossing arms the boost controller, which starts switching as soon as V{IN} falls below the value set by the DIV pin, regulating the VIN voltage.
-Thus, the boost regulator maintains a stable input voltage for the buck regulators during transient events such as a cranking pulse at VBAT.
+The active-high ENC pin enables the boost controller, which is active when the input voltage at the VBAT pin has reached 6.5-V Boost unlock threshold V{BOOST_UNLOCK} at least once to allow sufficient supply of internal circuitry.
+A single high-to-low transition of V{BAT} below the boost-enable threshold (Vboost(x)-th) arms the boost controller, which starts switching as soon as V{IN} falls below the value set by the DIV pin, regulating the V{IN} voltage.
+Thus, the boost regulator maintains a stable input voltage for the buck regulators during transient events such as cranking pulse at VBAT.

-The voltage at the DS pin exceeding 200 mV pulls the CG1 pin low, turning off the boost external MOSFET.
+The voltage at the DS pin exceeding 200 mV pulls the GC1 pin low, turning off the boost external MOSFET.
 Connecting the DS pin to the drain of the MOSFET or to a sense resistor between the MOSFET source and ground achieves cycle-by-cycle overcurrent protection for the MOSFET.
 Choose the on-resistance of the MOSFET or the value of the sense resistor in such a way that the on-state voltage at the DS does not exceed 200 mV at the maximum-load and minimum-input-voltage conditions.
 When using a sense resistor, TI recommends connecting a filter network between the DS pin and the sense resistor for better noise immunity.

 One can use the boost output (VIN) to supply other circuits in the system.
 However, they should be high-voltage tolerant.
-The device regulates the boost output to the programmed value only when VIN is low, and so VIN can reach battery levels.
+The device regulates the boost output to the programmed value only when V{BAT} is low, and so V{IN} can reach battery levels.

-Figure 21.
+Figure 20.
 External Drain-Source Voltage Sensing

-Figure 22.
+Figure 21.
 External Current Shunt Resistor